-In our opinion, the consolidated financial statements present fairly, in all material respects, the consolidated financial position of Nevada Copper Corp. as at December 31, 2013 and June 30, 2013, and its consolidated financial performance and its consolidated cash flows for the six month period ended December 31, 2013 and the year ended June 30, 2013 in accordance with International Financial Reporting Standards.
+In our opinion, the consolidated financial statements present fairly, in all material respects, the consolidated financial position of Nevada Copper Corp. as at December 31, 2014 and 2013, and its consolidated financial performance and its consolidated cash flows for the year ended December 31, 2014, the six months ended December 31, 2013, and the year ended June 30, 2013 in accordance with International Financial Reporting Standards.